COVID-19 pandemic in Massachusetts: January–June

 Governor Baker announced on January 4, 2021, that first responders would begin to receive doses of the COVID-19 vaccine on January 11.
 The following day, Baker warned that it was likely that the highly contagious variant of COVID-19 first discovered in the United Kingdom had made its way to Massachusetts, and urged state residents to "be very vigilant and careful and cautious about [their] physical engagement with other people".
 On January 17, the first case of the variant in Massachusetts was confirmed.

 On February 1, Massachusetts entered phase two of its vaccine program, making residents 75 years of age and older eligible for the vaccine.
-A mass vaccination site opened at Boston's Fenway Park on the same day; it is one of two such sites operating in the state, along with one at Gillette Stadium in Foxborough.
+A mass vaccination site opened at Boston's Fenway Park on the same day; it was one of two such sites operating in the state, along with one at Gillette Stadium in Foxborough.
+Phase two later expanded to people with comorbidities, in high-risk professions, and those 65 years of age and older.

 On March 1, Massachusetts entered Phase 3, Step 2 of its reopening plan, removing capacity limits for restaurants and allowing live music performances to resume at limited capacity.
 On March 22, Massachusetts entered Phase 4, Step 1.
 Along with the new phase of the reopening plan, the previous travel order which had been in place since August 2020 was lifted and replaced with a travel advisory, which recommended a ten-day quarantine for visitors and returning residents to the state, but did not require it.

 By April 5, 90% of elementary schools in the state were providing in-person education full-time.
+On April 19, phase three vaccination became available to anyone sixteen years old or older.
 On April 30, the state relaxed its mask mandate to no longer require face coverings outside when able to remain six feet from others.
 The new order also recommended, but no longer required, individuals to wear masks in small private gatherings.
 Other requirements, such as wearing masks in indoor public spaces or at larger events, remained in effect.

+After the CDC voted to approve the Pfizer-BioNTech vaccine in children 12 and older, Massachusetts made the vaccine available to children in that age group beginning on May 13.